-Chartered in 1977, the Club currently has a membership of 42 men and women drawn from a wide range of professional and business backgrounds.
+Chartered in 1977, the Club currently has a membership of around 40 men and women drawn from a wide range of professional and business backgrounds.
 There is a strong emphasis on service and a progressive and partnership approach to community support at local, national and international levels.

 Interesting and relevant speakers are a key part of Club meetings and a wide diversity of member vocations provides an inclusive experience for members, visiting Rotarians and guests.

 Rotary is for men and women of any age.
 Essentially, if you are recognised as a person having integrity, then you are eligible for membership.